 Scania: gearing up for a sustainable future

-When the vehicles of the future switch to electricity, and include more software and AI, companies need to adapt both their knowledge and their intellectual property protection.
+The vehicles of the future switch to electricity, and include more software and AI.
+Companies need to adapt both their knowledge and their intellectual property protection.
 Scania's IP manager Christer Falk explains what this means for them.

 Scania currently has an enormous focus on the transition to sustainable and climate-smart transport solutions.

 - We have a clear focus on three areas in our development.
 What we call ACE for short, where A stands for autonomous, i.e. self-driving, C for connected, and E for electrified.
 We currently have the greatest focus on the development of electric vehicles.
-Self-driving cars are somewhat further in the future, while electrification is happening here and now for all of us, says Christer Falk, head of IP at Scania.
+Self-driving cars are somewhat further in the future.
+Electrification is happening here and now for all of us, says Christer Falk, head of IP at Scania.

 As a part of their investment in electrification, Scania is building its own battery factory in Södertälje.
 In this way, they are ensuring the production and development of car batteries for their vehicles.

-Even though Scania is a large company that has the possibility to build its own battery factory, they are unable to drive all the development on their own.
+Scania is a large company that has the possibility to build its own battery factory.
+But they are still unable to drive all the development on their own.
 Collaborations with other actors have become increasingly important for them.

 - What were previously clearly different areas of technology are now becoming more and more intertwined.
 Therefore, it has become more important to cooperate with others in order for us to succeed.
 Before engaging in such collaborations, it is absolutely necessary to have a strategy for how the intellectual property rights are to be handled.
 I wish that Scania always cooperates with the party that has the stronger intellectual property protection.
-Of course, we need to show that we are also successful in protection of intellectual property and technology in order to be an interesting partner, says Christer.
+We need to show that we are also successful in protection of intellectual property and technology.
+Otherwise we're an interesting partner, says Christer.

 As few secrets as possible benefits the patent system